Davincb/Awesome-open-source-potentiostat/README.md

 ## Lecture based material

 Lecture entitled "Potentiostatic Circuit".
-Its interesting to note that the price of commercial potentiostats does not seem to have dropped in anyway since this lecture:
+Its interesting to note that the price of commercial potentiostats does not seem to have dropped very much since this lecture:

 https://www.youtube.com/watch?v=fgSd9HvBUhI